fefas/blog/src/_posts/2024-01-03-project-pivotal-partnership-integration.md

 ## Project Goal

-Make the company's financing product be offered as a payment option on e-commerce checkouts over a partner already widely present on most of the online stores as a well-established brand.
+Integrate the company’s financing product as a payment option within e-commerce checkouts through a partnership with a well-established brand that already holds a widespread presence across numerous online stores.

 !!
-MAKE BETTER
+MAKE BETTER !!
+ADD IMAGE?

 ## Context

-Due to the partner wide presence in the e-commerce market and its well-known brand, the expectations were very high.
-The partnership promisse was not only an immediate access to countless potential customers, the company's maturing financing product would also be associate to a brand already trusted by them.
-A failure would be a huge disaster because such project with a major partner was one-in-a-lifetime chance for a startup.
+Given its extensive presence and renowned brand in the e-commerce market, the partnership not only promised immediate access to a vast customer base but also aimed to associate the company's maturing financing product with a trusted brand.
+Failure would have been catastrophic as such an opportunity with a major partner was a once-in-a-lifetime chance for a startup.

-The project was considered to have both pivotal and strategic high values.
-Once
+The project held immense pivotal and strategic value, with expectations set remarkably high.
-again: expectations were high.

-Additionally to that, due to the project characteristic, it would be fall under the "e-commerce integration" department which, at that time, had two product teams composed around by 8 engineers.
-They also had been lately known by delivery delays and inconsistencies, meaning that the project had relevant value as a chance for those teams to rebuild trust.
+Adding to this, the project fell under the escope of the "e-commerce integration" department, by then composed of two product teams with around 8 engineers in total.
+These teams had recently encountered delivery delays and inconsistencies, making a successful accomplishment of this partnership project a crucial opportunity to rebuild trust.

-And there it was where and when I landed.
+And this is where I stepped in.

-I joined as a Senior Software Engineer in of those two teams just some weeks before the so waited kickoff.
-A draft solution was already on the table.
+Joining as a Senior Software Engineer in one of those two teams just weeks before the much-anticipated kickoff, I found a draft solution already on the table.

 ## Technical Context

-In order to make this partnership happen, the company should provide a public HTTP API complying with the partner requested endpoint interfaces.
-It looked
+To bring this partnership to life, the company needed to create a public HTTP API that complied with the partner's endpoint interfaces specification.
+It looked like:
-like:

 ```
 POST /start-payment